 Hot Springs, AR 71903

-The review is conducted and results are communicated to the care provider in a written decision within 30 calendar days of receipt of all material necessary for such appeal.
+We conduct the review and communicate the results to the care provider in a written decision within 30 calendar days of receipt of all material necessary for such appeal.

 Attn: New Jersey PICPA 50 Square Drive, Suite 210